vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ## Delayed payout of LP fees

-For delayed payout of LP fees it should be the minimum equity like share over the delay period that counts towards distribution.
+For delayed payout of LP fees, the delayed LP fees go into a per LP per market account and are paid out from there.

-If the minimum equity share over the period for all the LPs is 0 then the amount is not distributed in the period and is carried over to the next period.
+LPs with very small satkes will not get anything from rounding.

 ### Example for fee setting mechanism
 In the example below there are 3 liquidity providers all bidding for their chosen fee level.
 The LP orders they submit are sorted into increasing fee order so that the lowest fee bid is at the top and the highest is at the bottom.
 The fee level chosen for the market is derived from the liquidity commitment of the market (`target stake`) and the amount of stake committed from each bidder.
 Vega processes the LP orders from top to bottom by adding up the commitment stake as it goes until it reaches a level greater than or equal to the `target stake`.
 When that point is reached the fee used is the fee of the last liquidity order processed.